-Travelling the world is something which everyone has the desire to do in their lifetime.
+Travelling the world is something which everyone has the desire to do in their lifetime, and using toilets is something everyone does along the way.
 When people come across something unusual they are likely to take a photo so they can show others what they have seen.
 We often hear stories about a well designed or oddly constructed building when people travel.
 This leads us to wonder do people notice the public restrooms which people use daily, or do they disregard the design or novelty factors?
-Also could a toilet or public restroom be considered a piece of art?
+Also could designer toilets or public restrooms be considered a piece of art?

 Searching the internet has allowed us to source some pictures of great experiences people have enjoyed about an unusual rest room.
 We wanted to find out more about these situations because it’s all very well sat in the office knowing the toilet a few doors down, with its additional disability features but people around the world are toilets with views from cities and mountains with incredible heights.

 This toilet is a piece by Monica Bonvicini which is called ‘Don’t miss a Sec’.
 The toilet is open to the public and the mirrored glass is see through from the inside.
 The toilet first hit the street in 2003 as an experiment to see if the public would use it.
 No need to worry using this one though nobody can see inside!